telerik/winforms-docs/multicolumncombobox/how-to/multiple-selection.md

 {{endregion}}

->note A fully functional example is available in our *Demo aplication >> MultiColumnComboBox* section.
+>tip A fully functional example is available in our *Demo aplication >> MultiColumnComboBox* section.

 # See Also